🚀 Get in VS Code!

 Chat history

-Copilot Chat maintains a history of your previous chat conversations, which you can access by using the Show Chats... button in the Chat view or by using the Chat: Show Chats... command in the Command Palette.
+Copilot Chat maintains the history of your previous chat sessions, which you can access by using the Show Chats... button in the Chat view or by using the Chat: Show Chats... command in the Command Palette.

 A Quick Pick shows the list of previous chats, order by most recent.
 You can select a chat to open it in the Chat view.